RubyRubenstahl/artikcloud-ProxyHub/proxies/README.md

 ## Mandatory fields in config.json

-Your config.json must specify the value of "akcDtNames", which is an array of the ARTIK Cloud device type display names used by your proxy.
+Your config.json must specify the value of "akcDtNames".
+It is an array of the display names  of the ARTIK Cloud device types used by your proxy.
 Below is an example:

 ~~~json
 "akcDtNames": [